 the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organizations;

 where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period;

 the existence of the right to request from the controller rectification or erasure of personal data, or restriction of processing of personal data concerning the data subject, or to object to such processing;

 the existence of the right to lodge a complaint with a supervisory authority;

 where the personal data are not collected from the data subject, any available information as to their source;

 the existence of automated decision-making, including profiling, referred to in Article 22(1) and (4) of the GDPR and, at least in those cases, meaningful information about the logic involved, as well as the significance and envisaged consequences of such processing for the data subject.

-If a data subject wishes to avail themselves of this right of access, they may, at any time, contact any employee of the controller.
+If a data subject wishes to avail themselves of this right of access, they may, at any time, contact the controller.

 c) Right to rectification